 - You could take an IVA payment break for some months before your PCP contract ends to save up for a cheap second-hand car.

 When a lease contract ends, you have even fewer options – basically just options 3 and 4.

 It’s best to talk about these options with your IVA firm before your IVA starts so that you have a plan for what to do.

-If your IVA firm says you will be able to get another car on finance so long as it doesn’t cost more than your current one, ask what will happen if no one will offer you any credit at that point… Because it won’t be easy at all.
+If your IVA firm says you will be able to get another car on finance so long as it doesn’t cost more than your current one, ask what will happen if you can’t get a replacement that costs the same as or less than you are currently paying… Because it won’t be easy at all.